dridi/cashpack/tst/README.rst

     tst_decode --table-size 1024

-If ``nghttp2`` is not available on your system, the interoperability checks will be automatically skipped.
+Later on, a similar ``godecode`` program was added to challenge cashpack with Go's native HPACK stack.
+Go ships with HTTP/2 since Go 1.6, and if ``nghttp2`` or Go is not available on your system, the relevant interoperability checks will be automatically skipped.
 It is looked up at configure time::

     ./configure
     [...]
     checking for NGHTTP2... yes
+    checking for golang >= 1.6... yes
     [...]

 Some of ``nghttp2`` tests fail and are deactivated.
 It may be fixed on newer